Relation algebras of Sugihara, Belnap, Meyer, and Church: The crystal lattice, Church's diamond, and Meyer's RM84

-Church's lattice \cite[p.\ 379]{Routleyetal1982} is also called Church's diamond \cite[p.\ 277]{Schechter2005}.
-We obtain Church's lattice as a definitional reduct of a proper relation algebra on a set with 9 or more elements by the Second Method.
-Assume $\V_1$, $\V_2$, and $\V_3$ are pairwise disjoint 3-element sets (arranged in three columns as in Figure \ref{fig4}).
+The Church lattice \cite[p.\ 379]{MR728950} is also called Church's diamond \cite[p.\ 277]{Schechter2005}. \begin{theorem} The Church lattice is the relativized reduct of a proper relation algebra on any set with 9 or more elements. \end{theorem} \proof On any set $\U$ with at least 9 elements, let $\V_1$, $\V_2$, and $\V_3$ be a partition of $\U$ into pairwise disjoint sets, each containing at least 3 elements.
+In the 9-element case, $\V_1$, $\V_2$, and $\V_3$ are arranged in three columns as in Figure \ref{fig4}.
 Let

-Then $\{\Id,\A,\B\}$ is a partition of $\U^2$ into relations that are symmetric (equal to their converses).
+Then $\{\Id,\A,\B\}$ is a partition of $\U^2$ into relations that are symmetric.
 The eight unions of subsets of $\{\Id,\A,\B\}$ form a proper relation algebra $\mathfrak{Ch}$ with $\{\Id,\A,\B\}$ as its set of atoms.
+As noted in \SS2, $\mathfrak{Ch}$ is isomorphic to relation algebra \alg47 \cite[Ch.\ 6, \SS56.13]{MR2269199}.
 The relative products of atoms are shown in Table \ref{churchtables}.
-Unions of symmetric relations are symmetric, so $\mathfrak{Ch}$ satisfies $\conv\X=\X$, \ie, it is a {\bf symmetric} proper relation algebra.
-Symmetric proper relation algebras are commutative because, by the symmetry of both the factors and the relative product, $\X|\Y=\conv{\X|\Y}=\conv\Y|\conv\X=\Y|\X$.
-Not all symmetric proper relation algebras are {\bf dense}, \ie, satisfy $\X\subseteq\X|\X$, but $\mathfrak{Ch}$ does so.
+Unions of symmetric relations are symmetric, so $\mathfrak{Ch}$ is a symmetric proper relation algebra, called {\bf Church's relation algebra}.
+Symmetric relation algebras are commutative because, by axiom \thetag{r6} and the symmetry of both the factors and the relative product, $\x\rp\y = \con{\x\rp\y} = \con\y\rp\con\x = \y\rp\x$.
+Not all symmetric relation algebras are dense, but $\mathfrak{Ch}$ is dense.
+The four diversity relations form Church's diamond,